DIFFERENT TYPES OF RAFTS AND WHY WE USE THEM

-If you’ve been on guided rafting trips before, you may have noticed that rafts come in a variety of different setups.
+If you’ve been on a guided rafting trip, you may have noticed that rafts come in a variety of different setups.
 Some rafts have the guide using oars in the center.
-Others place the guide on oars in the back.
+Others place the guide and oars in the back.
 And some rafts are paddle boats with no oars at all.
-Have you ever wondered, what are the reasons for using a particular type of boat?
-Do each have advantages or disadvantages?
+Each type of boat has its own advantages and disadvantages.

 First, consider the raft with a center-mount frame.
 According to Sage owner and guide, Cole Bangert, these types of rafts are extremely agile, since the pivot point of the raft is in the center.
-You’ll most often see this type of setup on overnight camp floats for their ability to navigate big rapids or techy rapids with loads of evenly loaded gear for good weight distribution.
+You’ll most often see this type of setup on overnight camp floats for their ability to navigate big or technical Colorado whitewater rapids with large loads of gear.

-Next, there’s the stern-mounted frame and oars.
-This makes a great “paddle assist” setup, where the guide rows and calls commands to the crew equipped with paddles.
+Next is the raft with its frame and oars mounted at the back.
+This makes a great paddle-assisted setup, where the guide rows and calls commands to the crew equipped with paddles.
 Perfect for beginner whitewater rafting in Colorado.

 You have probably seen a paddle boat with no oars.
 This is the way you see most commercial trips structured.
 This heavily involves the customers, as they must come together as a team to move the raft efficiently.